carallon/pharos-controller-api/sphinx-src/guide/web-api-authentication.rst

 * `Cookie Authentication`_: the default when using the API and/or query.js library in a custom web interface.
 * `Token Authentication`_: used with HTTP API requests, typically when the client is not a web browser.

-With both methods, if the user is inactive for longer than 5 minutes then the cookie or token expires, requiring a username and password to be provided again.
+With both methods, a new token, valid for 5 minutes, is returned from each authenticated request.
+If the user, or API client, is inactive for longer than 5 minutes then the cookie or token expires, requiring a username and password to be provided again.

 Cookie Authentication
 =====================